Solution of Physics-based Bayesian Inverse Problems with Deep Generative Priors

 There are two major challenges in using the Bayesian framework described above.
 First, constructing a closed-form expression of the prior, $\priorinfv(\infv)$, is challenging, especially when the prior information is available through samples.
 Consider, for example, samples of the microstructure of a material shown in Figure \ref{fig:priors}(c) or the Shepp-Logan phantom of the human head shown in Figure \ref{fig:priors}(g).
 It should be clear that the variability in this data cannot be modeled using standard distributions, or their mixtures.
-Second, for problems with high dimensional parameter space, the number of MCMC samples required for a well-mixed Markov chain is large, making it difficult to accurately approximate the QoI.
+Second, for problems with high dimensional parameter space, the number of MCMC samples required for a well-mixed Markov chain is very large, making it computationally expensive to accurately approximate any desired quantity of interest (QoI).
 In the development below, we describe how a GAN, a type of a deep learning algorithm, can be used to address these challenges.